nccasia/ncc-php/basic/Chapter-03-Development-tools.md

 - PhpStorm provides an editor for PHP, HTML and JavaScript with fast code analysis, error prevention, and automatic refactoring for PHP and JavaScript code.

-- By 2020, there are about 600,000 users using copyright PhpStorm software worldwide.

 **Configure PHPStorm interpreter:**

 1. In PHPStorm, go to "File" menu (Windows), then Settings (Ctrl+Alt+S).
 2.Go to "Languages & Frameworks", then click on "PHP".
-3. Click the **_..._** button from the "CLI Interpret" field.
+1. Click the **_..._** button from the "CLI Interpret" field.
-4. Add a new interpreter by clicking the + button.
+2. Add a new interpreter by clicking the + button.
-5. Here, provide the PHP Executable path to the php.exe we've spotted earlier:
+3. Here, provide the PHP Executable path to the php.exe we've spotted earlier:

 ![Alt text](images/phpstorm.PNG)